The Glenn Miller Story (soundtrack)

 The Glenn Miller Story is a 1954 soundtrack album released on Decca Records with songs from The Glenn Miller Story, the film biography of Glenn Miller, starring James Stewart and June Allyson.
 The collection had eight songs from the film recorded under the direction of Joseph Gershenson.

 An album of Glenn Miller's own recordings of those heard in the film was issued by RCA Victor as LPT-3057.

 Reception

 The 1954 10-inch album The Glenn Miller Story movie soundtrack LP, Decca Records DL 5519, spent 10 weeks at number one in the US on the Billboard albums chart in 1954.
 It was recorded by the Universal-International studio orchestra, conducted by Joseph Gershenson.
-A 1956 version was of the collection was a 33 1/3 RPM vinyl LP album with James Stewart and June Allyson on the cover as Glenn and Helen Miller respectively.
+A 1956 version of the collection was a 33 1/3 RPM vinyl LP album with James Stewart and June Allyson on the cover as Glenn and Helen Miller respectively.
 This collection consisted of new studio recordings of the songs by an orchestra under the direction of Joseph Gershenson.

 The album was re-released by Decca in an expanded stereo version in 1956 as DL78226 with two additional songs by Louis Armstrong and the All Stars, "Basin Street Blues" and "Otchi-Tchor-Ni-Ya" or "Dark Eyes".